silentstranger5/blog/content/posts/json/json-parser-part-2.md

     return parser_peek(parser).type == TOKEN_EOF;
 }

-// check if the type of the current token is equal to the type int check(parser *parser, int type) {
+// check if the current token has appropriate type int check(parser *parser, int type) {
     if (parser_is_at_end(parser)) {
         return 0;